 - 1. Dispositional Assessment - Complete by December 15th (All candidates) - 2nd submission for candidates who received a score below a 7 on any area March 10th - 2.
 Mid-Year Assessment - Mid-March (All candidates) - 3.
 Structured Observations UNIVERSITY SUPERVISORS ONLY - As completed (All candidates) At least one before Mid-Year Assessment and one before Final Evaluation Conference, more if needed - 4.
-Final Evaluation Conference with TC, US, and MT - Before May 5, 2023 (All candidates) - Final Evaluation form submitted by University Supervisor, reflects agreed-upon scores from conference
+Final Evaluation Conference with TC (teacher cand.), US (Univ. supervisor), and MT (mentor teacher) - Before May 5, 2023 (All candidates) - Final Evaluation form submitted by University Supervisor, reflects agreed-upon scores from conference